Klebsiella Causes Rheumatoid Arthritis, Ankylosing Spondylitis, and What to Do to Hopefully Recover

 • Urinary tract – a cause of infections, can inhabit urinary catheters.

-There are many different strains of multiple antibiotic resistant Klebsiella, making it a serious emerging health care threat.
-For example, most Klebsiella strains have the ability to produce extended-spectrum beta-lactamases and are resistant to mostly all of the known beta-lactam antibiotics, except carbapenems.
-Recently even some strains are developing resistance to carapenems as well.
-Through the improper of antibiotics we are running out of antibiotics to fight Klebsiella.
-Finally, in late 2016, a resident of Washoe County Nevada was hospitalized in Reno, Nevada due to a chronic Klebsiella pneumoniae infection she developed from a chronically infected broken femur two years prior from being hospitalized in India.
+There are many different strains of multiple antibiotic-resistant Klebsiella, making it a serious emerging healthcare threat.
+For example, most Klebsiella strains can produce extended-spectrum beta-lactamases and are resistant to mostly all known beta-lactam antibiotics, except carbapenems.
+Recently, even some strains are developing resistance to carbapenems as well.
+Through the improper use of antibiotics, we are running out of antibiotics to fight Klebsiella dysbiosis and infections.
+Finally, in late 2016, a resident of Washoe County, Nevada was hospitalized in Reno, Nevada, due to a chronic Klebsiella pneumoniae infection she developed from a chronically infected broken femur two years prior to being hospitalized in India.
 She developed septic shock and tragically died in September of that year.
-Testing of the microbe done by the Centers for Disease Control was found to be resistant to all known antibiotics within the United States.
+Testing of the bacteria done by the United States Centers for Disease Control was found to be resistant to all known antibiotics within the United States.

-Opportunistic Klebsiella infects different parts of the body and causes many medical conditions.
-So what about the bacteria colonizing and causing chronic inflammation in the joints or spine?
-Is it possible that Klebsiella produced endotoxins leak out of the gut and trigger specific immune responses that cause issues with collagen production and increased inflammation in the joints or spine?
-Why is it so hard for mainstream medicine to believe that chronic infections or immune reactions stemming from dysbiosis and leaky gut of the bacteria can cause two different “autoimmune conditions.”13
+Opportunistic Klebsiella infects different parts of our body and causes many medical conditions.
+What about the bacteria colonizing and causing chronic inflammation in our joints or spine?
+Is it possible that Klebsiella produced endotoxins leak out of our digestive tract and trigger specific immune responses that cause issues with collagen production and increased inflammation in our joints or spine?
+Why is it so hard for mainstream medicine to believe that chronic infections or immune reactions stemming from Klebsiella dysbiosis and leaky gut can cause two different “autoimmune conditions.”13

 What is Ankylosing Spondylitis and How Is It Caused by Klebsiella?

-Ankylosing spondylitis (AS) is a chronic Klebsiella infection or inflammation from endotoxins of the axial skeleton and occasionally the joints.
-Ankylosing spondylitis usually develops from chronic Klebsiella dysbiosis when one is a young adult, and the symptoms of the disease slowly worsen.
+Ankylosing spondylitis (AS) is inflammation caused by chronic Klebsiella dysbiosis, infection, or endotoxin exposure of your axial skeleton and occasionally your joints.
+Ankylosing spondylitis usually develops from chronic Klebsiella dysbiosis when one is a young adult, and the disease symptoms slowly worsen.
 Early symptoms of AS include lower back pain, increased curvature of the lower spine, joint pain, stiffness in the lower back, weight loss, fever, and fatigue.
 Later progression of the disease can cause loss of spinal manipulation, issues with breathing and chest expansion, arthritis in the hips and shoulders, severe pain, and swelling.14 15

-AS is diagnosed from radiological imaging to determine function, sclerosis, and erosion of the spine and joints.
-Inflammatory markers like C-reactive protein, TNF-a, and interferon gamma may increase during acute phases of severe dysbiosis or active infection of Klebsiella and the HLA-B27, HLA-DR4 genes may be tested.
-Human leukocyte antigen genes are essential in the regulation of our immune system in reaction to the world around us, including pathogens.
-Mutations in HLA-B27 and HLA-DR4 have been discovered to be linked to increased Klebsiella sensitivity from leaky gut and the development of AS.16 17 18 19
+AS is diagnosed from radiological imaging to determine the function, sclerosis, inflammation, and erosion of your spine and joints.
+Inflammatory markers, including C-reactive protein, TNF-a, and interferon-gamma, may increase during acute phases of severe dysbiosis or active infection of Klebsiella and should be tested to monitor inflammation.
+Your HLA-B27 and HLA-DR4 genes may also be tested to confirm if a genetical Klebsiella weakness causes your AS.
+Human leukocyte antigen genes are essential in the regulation of our immune system in its reaction to our world around and in us, including microorganisms.
+Mutations in HLA-B27 and HLA-DR4 have been discovered to be linked to reduced immune reactivity to Klebsiella, increased reactivity to Klebsiella endotoxins, and the increased likelihood of developing AS if you suffer from Klebsiella dysbiosis or infection.16 17 18 19

 What Is Rheumatoid Arthritis and How Is It Also Caused by Klebsiella?

-Rheumatoid arthritis (RA) is a chronic Klebsiella infection or inflammation of endotoxins of the joints.
-Rheumatoid arthritis usually develops from the chronic dysbiosis of Klebsiella, and the symptoms of the disease slowly worsen.
-Symptoms of RA include joint pain, joint stiffness (loss of range of motion), increased joint curvature, cervical spine pain, liver and kidney issues, swelling of joints, rheumatoid nodules on the skin, and dryness of the eyes and mouth.
-Later progression of the disease can cause a severe reduction in joint manipulation, lung fibrosis, crippling pain and swelling in the joints, and heart disease.20 21
+Rheumatoid arthritis (RA) is inflammation caused by chronic Klebsiella dysbiosis, infection, or endotoxin exposure of your joints.
+Rheumatoid arthritis usually develops from Klebsiella’s chronic dysbiosis, and the disease symptoms slowly worsen.
+Symptoms of RA include joint pain, joint stiffness (loss of range of motion), increased joint curvature, cervical spine pain, liver and kidney issues, swelling of joints, rheumatoid nodules on your skin, and dryness of your eyes and mouth.
+Later progression of the disease can cause a severe reduction in joint manipulation, lung fibrosis, crippling pain and swelling in your joints, and heart disease.20 21

 RA is diagnosed with radiological imaging to determine function, inflammation, and erosion of joints.
-Inflammatory markers like C-reactive protein, TNF-a, IL-1, IL-6, and interferon gamma may increase during acute phases of dysbiosis or active infection of bacteria and testing of the genes HLA-B27, HLA-DR4 usually occurs.
-It is fascinating how mostly the same markers are tested for in people with AS and RA to determine if they are suffering from different chronic conditions.
+Inflammatory markers like C-reactive protein, TNF-a, IL-1, IL-6, and interferon-gamma may increase during acute phases of dysbiosis or active infection of bacteria, and testing of the genes HLA-B27, HLA-DR4 usually occurs.
+It is fascinating how mostly the same markers are tested for in people with AS and RA to determine if they suffer from different chronic conditions.
 There are, however, other tests that are run to determine if one has RA.
-Rheumatoid factor (IgM) is tested in the blood which is linked to being an antibody reaction to Gram-negative (Klebsiella is Gram-negative) bacterial endotoxins.
-ACPA (anti-citrullinated antibodies) is also tested to determine if you are suffering from RA, but the antibodies can be elevated from Gram-negative bacterial endotoxins as well.
-Even though, both of these tests are rarely run for people to help diagnose AS, from the evidence we have it appears that people with AS would most likely test positive for these antibodies as well.22 23 24 25 26 27 28
+Rheumatoid factor (IgM) can be tested in your blood, which is linked to being an antibody reaction to Gram-negative (Klebsiella is Gram-negative) bacterial endotoxins.
+ACPA (anti-citrullinated antibodies) is also tested to determine if you are suffering from RA, but the antibodies can also be elevated from other Gram-negative bacterial endotoxins.
+Even though both tests are rarely run for people to help diagnose AS, from our evidence, people with AS would most likely test positive for both antibodies.22 23 24 25 26 27 28

 Klebsiella Dysbiosis the Cause of Ankylosing Spondylitis and Rheumatoid Arthrits

 I mentioned a few clues above that link the bacteria as being the cause of AS and RA.
 Is it not weird for an “autoimmune” condition to cause a fever during the acute, painful stage?
-Here is another coincidence: the same inflammatory markers tested for AS and RA are elevated in Th1 dominant immune conditions what are caused by the Gram-negative bacterial genus, Klebsiella.
+Here is another coincidence: the same inflammatory markers tested for AS and RA are elevated in Th1 dominant immune conditions, which can be caused by the Gram-negative bacterial genus Klebsiella.
 Mutations in HLA-B27 and HLA-DR4 distort a proper immune response to Klebsiella dysbiosis.
-The distortion of immune function can allow for easier Klebsiella dysbiosis or can cause abnormal immune reactions to LPS endotoxins triggering Th1 dominance and chronic inflammation in the spine and joints for issues with proper collagen production.
-Reducing starch in the diet has been demonstrated in studies to reduce Klebsiella populations in the gut and reduce symptoms of AS and RA.
+The distortion of immune function can allow for easier Klebsiella dysbiosis or cause abnormal immune reactions to LPS endotoxins triggering Th1 dominance and chronic inflammation within our spine and joints hindering proper collagen health and production.
+Reducing starch within the diet has been demonstrated in studies to reduce Klebsiella populations within our digestive system and reduce symptoms of AS and RA.
 Finally, multiple studies have found dysbiosis of Klebsiella and increased antibodies to Klebsiella endotoxins in people with AS and RA.29 30 31 32 33

-So why do some people with Klebsiella dysbiosis develop mostly digestive issues and some develop the conditions AS or RA?
-Many people have Klebsiella in their body as natural flora.
+Why do some people with Klebsiella dysbiosis develop mainly digestive issues, and some create the conditions AS or RA?
+Many people have Klebsiella within or on their bodies as natural flora.
 Are mutations or epigenetic changes in the genes HLA-DR4 and HLA-B27 and possibly other genes the difference in why someone who takes antibiotics long-term or eats a lot of resistant starch eventually develops AS or RA?
 It is possible.
 I will go one step further and say that it is even possible for these genes to mutate epigenetically (mutations that occur from the environment).
-Could severe dysbiosis of Klebsiella itself change one’s genetics making the body more susceptible to it?
+Could severe dysbiosis of Klebsiella itself change one’s genetics making their body more susceptible to it?
 Klebsiella endotoxins modify the expression of HLA-B27 and HLA-DR4.
-Klebsiella itself might be able to change the expression of HLA-B27 or HLA-DR4 so that the immune system fails to recognize and control the pathogen leading to excessive inflammation and Th1 dominance.
-Now you might also be asking yourself, why do some people develop RA, instead of AS or vice-versa if Klebsiella causes both conditions?
-It could depend on many different factors, including, an individual’s gene expression, what period of their life they developed the dysbiosis, their immune system, or the individual strain of Klebsiella that can cause different manifestations of the chronic diseases.
-Finally, I find it interesting that many people with AS have joint inflammation and pain, whereas most people with RA also have joint curvature and cervical spine pain, almost if both diseases had a similar pathology?34 35 36
+Klebsiella itself might be able to change the expression of HLA-B27 or HLA-DR4 so that your immune system fails to recognize and control the pathogen leading to excessive inflammation and Th1 dominance.
+Now you might also be asking yourself why some people develop RA, instead of AS or vice-versa if Klebsiella causes both conditions.
+It could depend on many factors, including an individual’s gene expression, what period of their life they developed the dysbiosis, their immune system, or the strain of Klebsiella that can cause different manifestations of the chronic diseases.
+Finally, I find it interesting that many people with AS have joint inflammation and pain.
+In contrast, most people with RA also have joint curvature and cervical spine pain, almost like both diseases have a similar pathology.34 35 36

-The most damning evidence that Klebsiella causes AS and RA is that most people with those conditions tragically die from cardiovascular or pulmonary symptoms.
-The cardiovascular and pulmonary systems are under constant assault from increased inflammation occurring from Th1 dominance in response to endotoxins produced from Klebsiella, which inflame the arteries, heart, and veins over time.
-Chronic inflammation from endotoxins produces cardiovascular disease which may eventually lead to heart failure and death.
+The most conclusive evidence that Klebsiella causes AS and RA is that most people with those conditions tragically perish from cardiovascular or pulmonary symptoms.
+Their cardiovascular and pulmonary systems were under constant assault from increased inflammation from Th1 dominance in response to the endotoxins produced by Klebsiella, which inflamed their arteries, heart, and veins over time.
+Chronic inflammation from endotoxins cause cardiovascular disease which may eventually lead to heart failure and death.
 Lung fibrosis is a commonly recognized consequence of having both RA and AS and can lead to cardiopulmonary failure.
-Klebsiella is known to colonize the lungs and is a cause of bacterial pneumonia.37 38 39
+Klebsiella is known to colonize our lungs and is a cause of bacterial pneumonia.37 38 39

-Medication that is used in treating AS and RA tackles the symptoms only but does not relieve the Klebsiella dysbisos and fix the health of your microbiome and immune system.
-Opioids help to control the pain that is caused by inflammation and scar tissue caused by the dysbiosis.
+Medication used in treating AS and RA tackles the symptoms only but does not relieve Klebsiella dysbiosis or optimize your microbiome and immune system.
+Opioids help control the pain caused by inflammation and scar tissue caused by dysbiosis.
 NSAIDS and most biologics hinder the immune system and reduce Th1 dominance which for a time qualms inflammation and improves symptoms.
-However, the bacterial dysbiosis worsens from being uncontrolled and most people relapse and inflammation increases which override the medications, causing a vicious cycle of inflammation, scar tissue formation, and pain.40 41
+However, bacterial dysbiosis worsens from your immune system being hindered—most relapse and inflammation rages, overriding the medication’s ability to inhibit inflammation.
+Medication dosages are increased or switched out, ultimately causing a vicious continuing cycle of increased inflammation, dysbiosis, scar tissue formation, and pain.40 41

 What to Do if Klebsiella is Causing SIBO (Small Intestine Bacterial Overgrowth) or Colonic Dysbiosis

 Klebsiella typically inhabits our colon in our digestive tract.
-The bacteria’s colonization occasionally benefits us; it breaks down and ferments lactose in the intestinal tract.
-Klebsiella can break down quickly using its enzymes, resistant starch type two and three (corn starch, potato starch, rice starch).
-When Klebsiella is probiotic flora, it can help to break down occasional ingestion of resistant starch for better digestion by helping to feed our microbiome.
-Klebsiella is also able to break down and ferment the prebiotic FOS (inulin), fructose, and mannose.
+The bacteria’s colonization occasionally benefits us; it breaks down and ferments lactose within our intestines.
+Klebsiella can break down quickly using its enzymes, resistant starch types two and three (corn starch, potato starch, rice starch).
+When Klebsiella is probiotic flora, it can help to break down the occasional ingestion of resistant starch for better digestion by helping to feed our microbiome.
+Klebsiella can also break down and ferment the prebiotic FOS (inulin), fructose, and mannose.
 Klebsiella breaks down different types of carbohydrates and protein for itself, us, and other microorganisms for utilization.42 43 44 45 46

-But when an overgrowth of Klebsiella develops, SIBO or colonic dysbiosis may occur causing issues.
+But colonic, SIBO, or upper gut dysbiosis may occur when Klebsiella dysbiosis develops, causing numerous symptoms.
 Many people with digestive issues test positive for Klebsiella strains in stool tests.
-Depending on the strain of Klebsiella, you may develop either Th1 immune dominance from the endotoxins it produces or Th2/Th17 immune dominance if the specific strain of Klebsiella you are dealing with produces histamine.
-With Th1 immune dominance, you will have more inflammatory reactions with Th2/Th17 you will have more histamine intolerance symptoms.
-Depending on your immune reaction to Klebsiella you might need to follow a different protocol to help relieve dysbiosis and calm your immune system.
+Depending on the strain of Klebsiella, you may develop either Th1 immune dominance from the endotoxins or hydrogen sulfide it produces or Th2/Th17 immune dominance if the specific strain of Klebsiella you are dealing with produces histamine.
+With Th1 immune dominance, you will have inflammatory symptoms.
+With Th2/Th17 you will have histamine intolerance symptoms.
+Depending on your immune reaction to Klebsiella you should follow a different protocol to help relieve dysbiosis and restore your immune system.

-There are a few things you can do to help improve your health if you are suffering from Klebsiella dysbiosis no matter what form of immune dominance it is causing.
+You can do a few things to help improve your health if you are suffering from Klebsiella dysbiosis, no matter what form of immune dominance it is causing.

-First of all, immediately reduce the quantity of resistant starch in your diet; Klebsiella can easily break down resistant starch and use it to increase virulence.
-I would recommend most people follow the Perfect Health Diet (unless you are suffering from Th2/Th17 Dominance, if you are then follow a low histamine and low starch diet instead) and consume all starchy foods fresh and hot, do not refrigerate them and consume them later.
-When rice, sweet potatoes, oats, corn, beans, and potatoes are cooked and then cooled, resistant starch begins to form.
+First, immediately reduce the quantity of resistant starch in your diet; Klebsiella can easily break down resistant starch and use it to increase virulence.
+I would recommend most people follow the Perfect Health Diet (unless you are suffering from hydrogen sulfide Klebsiella dysbiosis, then follow a low sulfur diet combined with eating very low amounts of resistant starch, and if you are suffering from histamine-producing Klebsiella dysbiosis, I recommend following a low histamine diet combined with eating very low amounts of resistant starch) and consume all starchy foods fresh and hot, do not refrigerate them and consume them later.
+When rice, sweet potatoes, oats, corn, beans, and potatoes are cooked and cooled, resistant starch begins to form.
 Reheating the starchy food does not lower its resistant starch content.
 For example, consuming jasmine rice after it is first cooked would have little resistant starch, if any at all.
-Letting it cool in the refrigerator and cooking it later in some vegetable egg fried rice, would cause the rice to have a good amount of resistant starch.
-In addition, starchy fruits like plantains and bananas should be consumed ripe; they contain a lot of resistant starch when they are unripe.
-Any type of previously prepared starchy food including potato chips, potato starch, corn chips, corn starch, rice chips, rice crackers, rice starch, cereals, or tapioca starch also contain differing amounts of resistant starch.
-Wheat bread and gluten-free bread also contain differing amounts of resistant starch.
+Letting it cool in the refrigerator and cooking it later in some vegetable egg fried rice would cause the rice to have a good amount of resistant starch.
+In addition, starchy fruits like plantains and bananas should be consumed ripe; they contain a lot of resistant starch when unripe.
+Any type of previously prepared starchy food including potato chips, potato starch, corn chips, corn starch, rice chips, rice crackers, rice starch, cereals, or tapioca starch, also contains differing amounts of resistant starch.
+Wheat bread and gluten-free bread also have varying amounts of resistant starch.
 Whole grains would be a greater source of starch as well.
-Most flours also contain differing amounts of resistant starch sadly.
-Finally, I would avoid beans which are rich in resistant starch and large quantities of the prebiotic inulin, which feeds Klebsiella as well.
-There is a good list of resistant starch foods on Selfhacked that you may want to try to avoid under the starch and legumes lists.47
+Most flours also contain differing amounts of resistant starch, sadly.
+Finally, I would avoid beans and legumes which are rich in resistant starch and large quantities of the prebiotic inulin, which also feeds Klebsiella.
+The following is a good list of resistant starch foods on Selfhacked that you may want to try to avoid under the starch and legumes lists.47

-For some people that are in a severe state of inflammation a more restrictive diet like an autoimmune paleo diet with resistant starch restriction might be needed.
+For some people that are in a severe state of inflammation a more restrictive diet like an autoimmune paleo diet with resistant starch restriction might be needed (unless you are suffering from hydrogen sulfide Klebsiella dysbiosis, then follow a low sulfur diet combined with eating very low amounts of resistant starch, and if you are suffering from histamine-producing Klebsiella dysbiosis, I recommend following a low histamine diet combined with eating very low amounts of resistant starch).

-Proper exposure to the sun is also essential as well to help reduce inflammation and calm an overactive immune system.
+Proper exposure to the sun is also essential to help reduce inflammation and calm an overactive immune system.
 Midday sunlight exposure increases endogenous vitamin D production and reduces overactive immune responses, calming the immune system and reducing pathogen load.
-Finally, proper sleep hygiene is vital for inflammation reduction.
+Finally, proper sleep hygiene is vital for inflammation reduction and proper immune system regulation.

 Klebsiella Dysbiosis With Th1 Dominance Relief Protocol